anthonykevins/academic-kickstart/content/research/_index.md

 ---

 Below you will find an overview of my ongoing and past research projects, as well as a sample of my publications on each theme.
-A complete list of my published research can be found [here](https://anthonykevins.github.io/publications/) -- including links to open-access copies of my articles -- or via my [CV](https://anthonykevins.github.io/files/CV.pdf).
+A complete list of my published research can be found on the [Publications](https://anthonykevins.github.io/publications/) page -- including links to open-access copies of my articles -- or via my [CV](https://anthonykevins.github.io/files/CV.pdf).

 ### Who Should Have a Say?
 Preferences for Differentiated Representation